hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 **September 04, 2019.** *In the 21st century, higher-order mathematical
   skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
 I propose we make maths interesting!
-I give a precise criterion for interest based on the Rawlsian theory of fairness, and illustrate the approach for teaching derivatives.*
+I illustrate the approach for teaching derivatives.*

 ### Contents